 2) a co-authored monograph, with Chungjae Lee, tentatively titled Imagined Antagonisms, which outlines how antagonism is central to Korea’s project of imagining, representing, and sustaining itself as a cosmopolitan nation in the 21st century.

-My latest book, Locating Translingualism, is forthcoming with Cambridge University Press.
+My latest book, Locating Translingualism, is forthcoming in summer 2022 with Cambridge University Press.
 Through an examination of the linguistic/semiotic landscape of Korea and transnational Korean contexts across Asia (South Korea, China, Japan, Hong Kong) and the Americas (United States, Canada, Mexico, Brazil), it attempts to understand the ways in which cultural groups venture to differentiate themselves from one another through semiotic work and in what scenarios such differentiations might come to matter.
 In short, the book is not merely about locating spaces where translingualism happens but also about exploring the various ways in which linguistic and cultural difference come to be located.

 In addition to several journal and book chapter publications, my other publications include a monograph (The Politics of Translingualism: After Englishes), three edited volumes (The Sociolinguistics of Global Asias, Translinguistics: Negotiating Innovation & Ordinariness, and Korean Englishes in Transnational Contexts) and two co-edited journal special issues.